 The traditional Venetian cuisine was, and still is, mostly based on ingredients that could easily be found in the lagoon, like the fish.
 Almost every family had a boat and fishing in the lagoon had been one of the most ancient and widely spread activities for sustenance.
 My grandfather told me about the abundance and quality of the fish found in the lagoon.
 There was so much of it that fishing it was seen as something good.
 I also heard that flying fish could easily jump into the boat, like in the film “Life of Pi”.
 Tales, maybe… but my child eyes opened even wider.

-Thus my family, for the sake of our culinary tradition but also as a choice, has never eaten a lot of meat, favouring the local fresh fish instead.
+Thus my family, for the sake of our culinary tradition but also as a choice, has never eaten a lot of meat, favoring the local fresh fish instead.

 Today, there is an old black and white photo in a small wooden frame hanging on the kitchen wall.
 I have found it in a pile of old photos.
 It shows an ancient Venice that today doesn’t exist anymore.